-For example, if a cylinder holds 640 litres and the oxygen flow rate is 15 lpm, the cylinder will last approximately 43 minutes.
-At 10 lpm, the same cylinder will last 64 minutes.
+For example, if a cylinder holds 640 litres and the oxygen flow rate is 15 litres per minute, the cylinder will last approximately 43 minutes.
+At 10 litres per minute, the same cylinder will last 64 minutes.

 When a diver uses a demand inhalator valve (discussed later), it is more difficult to determine an exact time of supply.
 The rate at which the oxygen is used will depend on the injured diver's breathing rate and volume.
-Generally, the average oxygen use on a demand valve is equivalent to 8-10 lpm.
+Generally, the average oxygen use on a demand valve is equivalent to 8-10 litres per minute.
 Demand-style delivery is preferred because no oxygen is wasted and the oxygen supply usually lasts longer.

 A partially filled oxygen cylinder should be changed to a full one when the pressure drops below 14 bar.
-If only one cylinder is available, however, it should be used until the oxygen supply is depleted.
+However, if only one cylinder is available, it should be used until the oxygen supply is depleted.